cncf/toc/process/archiving.md

 The process can be stopped by TOC consensus at any time until a formal vote has been announced.

 1. Archival review is triggered (see above).
-2. TOC opens an issue inquiring about the health of the project.
+2. TOC or community member opens an issue inquiring about the health of the project.
 While there's not fixed timeline, it will be in the order of months.
 3. A formal archival request is created in https://github.com/cncf/toc/issues and the issue tracker of the member project, cross-linking both.
 4. TOC informs project maintainers and the end user community.
 This step will usually be delegated to CNCF staff.
+5. The TOC will analyze the project health and evaluate the project for archival.
+Project and community members are encouraged to discuss on the issue.
-5. Once enough information has been provided, CNCF TOC may announce a mandatory public comment period of two weeks.
+6. Once enough information has been provided, the TOC will issue a summary statement and announce a final public comment period of two weeks.
 This period may be extended by TOC as needed.
-6. If this step is reached, a TOC vote is announced; the voting duration is two weeks.
+7. Once the two week final comment period has been reached, a TOC vote is announced; the voting duration is two weeks.
 A 2/3 majority in favor of archiving is required.
-7. ```

 ## Archived Status